DroneBase/dji-log-parser/README.md

 - `--api-custom-department`: Manually set the department on keychains apis request
 - `--api-custom-version`: Manually set the department on keychains apis request

+If the inferred keychain department fails with DJI's API, the CLI automatically retries common DJI app departments.
+Use `--api-custom-department` when you need to force a specific department manually.

 For a complete list of options, run: